Frequently Asked Questions:

 4) It is time consuming to work with and incurs additional labor charges to you.

 If you still would like a fondant cake after considering all of the above, and it seems like something I can do, I will work with your request.
-Be patient with the results as I am always developing my abilities as well.
+Be patient with the results as I am always developing my abilities.

 How do I place an order?